Assistant Professor, Neurology and Neuroscience

 Cave JW, Cho HS, Batchelder AM, Yokota H, Kim R, Wemmer DE (2001) Solution nuclear magneticresonance structure of a protein disulfide oxidoreductase from methanococcus jannaschii.
 Protein Science 10:384-396.
 PMID: 11266624

-This project focuses on the mechanisms regulating transcription of the tyrosine hydroxylase (Th) and glutamic acid decarboxylase1 (Gad1) genes, which encode the rate-limiting enzymes for biosynthesis dopamine and GABA neurotransmitters, respectively.
-Both of these enzymes are co-expressed in all dopaminergic interneurons of the olfactory bulb and our laboratory has identified several potentially novel cis-regulatory regions that control the transcription of these genes.
-We are presently testing the functionality of these novel regions as well as establishing the specific transcription factors that bind to them in order to define the mechanisms by which Th and Gad1 transcription is regulated.
-This work will provide an unprecedented molecular understanding in the specification of dopaminergic and GABAergic neurotransmitter phenotypes from neural stem cells in the sub-ventricular zone.
+This project focuses on the mechanisms regulating transcription of the tyrosine hydroxylase (Th) and glutamic acid decarboxylase 1 (Gad1) genes, which encode the rate-limiting enzymes for biosynthesis dopamine and GABA neurotransmitters, respectively.
+Both enzymes are co-expressed in all dopaminergic interneurons of the olfactory bulb.
+The laboratory has identified several novel cis-regulatory regions that control transcription of these genes and we are establishing the specific transcription factors that bind to these regions.
+This work will provide an unprecedented molecular understanding in the specification of dopaminergic and GABAergic neurotransmitter phenotypes from SVZ NSCs.

 Specification of neuronal phenotypes by transcription factor expression

-Neural stem cells within the adult subventricular zone are heterogeneous and produce different subsets of olfactory bulb interneuron phenotypes.
+Adult SVZ NSCs are heterogeneous and produce different types of olfactory bulb interneurons.
 Many of these phenotypic subsets are defined by the expression of specific transcription factors.
 The goal of this project is to establish the molecular mechanisms by which these transcription factors specify distinct neuronal fates.
 We are particularly interested in the unique roles performed by the Er81 (Etv1), Pax6 and Foxp2 proteins.
-We seek to identify the target genes directly regulated by these transcription factors as well as understand how the expression of transcription factors are differentially controlled in subventricular zone neural stem cells.
+We seek to identify the target genes directly regulated by these transcription factors as well as understand how these transcription factors are differentially expressed in SVZ NSCs.
 We are also interested in understanding how the function of these transcription factors compare to the roles they also have in the development of other brains regions, such as the cortex and cerebellum.

 M.D., Tianjin University